Thamizh: Release

-The similarities of title and release date between Thamizh and the unrelated Thamizhan created confusion with the producers of both films unable to accommodate any changes.
+The similarities of title and release date between Thamizh and the Vijay-starrer Thamizhan created confusion with the producers of both films unable to accommodate any changes.
 Made at a cost of ₹20 million, the film failed to get a distributor before release due to competition from other films, so producer Amudha Durairaj marketed the venture herself.
-The film was released on Tamil New Year 2002 (14 April) alongside Thamizhan, Gemini and Raajjiyam.
+The film was released on 14 April 2002 (Tamil New Year) alongside Thamizhan, Gemini and Raajjiyam.

 Critical reception

 A critic from Cinematoday3.itgo.com wrote "When one leaves the theatre, one gets the satisfaction of watching a good film.
 This feeling has been rare in recent lives.
 Thamizh has turned out as the thirst quencher".
-Malathi Rangarajan of The Hindu noted "Thamizh is backed by a strong storyline and a significant end [sic] and the positive twist is appealing."
+Malathi Rangarajan of The Hindu noted, "Thamizh is backed by a strong storyline and a significant end [sic] and the positive twist is appealing."
 Malini Mannath of Chennai Online wrote, "Debutant director Hari reveals commendable confidence, in his very first venture, crafting his screenplay intelligently, with well defined characters, engaging incidents & a racy narrative style.
 In short he has a firm grip on the medium, the script having not many rough edges".

 Box office

-The film became a box office success despite opening with little publicity, with positive word of mouth significantly helping the film's prospects.
+The film became a success at the Tamil Nadu box office despite opening with little publicity, with positive word of mouth significantly helping the film's prospects.
 The film's success established Hari as a popular director in Tamil cinema.